How Long Does DMT Stay in Your System?

-DMT (N,N-Dimethyltryptamine) is rapidly broken down by the kidneys and excreted in urine.
+DMT (N,N-Dimethyltryptamine) is a strong psychedelic drug found in plants and animals, similar in structure to magic mushrooms (psilocybin).
+Following administration, DMT is rapidly broken down by the kidneys and excreted in urine.
 That means it’s only detectable in blood and saliva for a few hours after use and in the urine for 24 hours.
 However, hair follicle drug tests can find DMT up to 90 days after use.
-Read here for more information about DMT in drug tests, the drug's half-life, and what affects how long it stays in your system.

 Key takeaways: